2025 Moscow Victory Day Parade: Putin's speech

-In his Victory Day address, President Vladimir Putin emphasized Russia's role as the primary force behind the defeat of Nazi Germany, crediting the Soviet people with extraordinary heroism and sacrifice.
+In his Victory Day address, President Vladimir Putin emphasized Russia's role as the primary force behind the defeat of Germany, crediting the Soviet people with extraordinary heroism and sacrifice.
 He honored the memory of fallen soldiers and lauded the contributions of all Soviet republics, particularly highlighting the support from Central Asia and the South Caucasus during the war.
 He condemned modern attempts to distort the history of World War II, including efforts to downplay the Soviet Union's role or to rehabilitate Nazi collaborators.
 He criticized unnamed countries for erasing Soviet-era monuments and replacing them with memorials to what he called "traitors and Hitler's accomplices."
 He stated that Russia "will never agree" with the falsification of history or the slandering of the Red Army's legacy, and reaffirmed the need to preserve the truth and dignity of the Soviet war effort.
 Tying the legacy of the war to present-day events, Putin claimed that Russia's current military efforts are a continuation of the fight against Nazism and aggression.
 He asserted that the entire Russian society supports its soldiers and insisted that truth and justice are on Russia's side.
 He also warned of rising Russophobia and anti-Semitism, saying that Russia remains a global barrier against such ideologies.
 While acknowledging the contributions of the Allied nations, including the opening of the Second Front and the efforts of the Resistance and the Chinese people, Putin reiterated that the turning point of the war came on Soviet soil.
 He called on Russians to remain united, proud, and committed to their homeland, stating that the nation's strength lies in its unity, heritage, and values passed down by the wartime generation.